 So an upgrade to traditional Time and Attendance systems is a priority.

-Bottom line: The writing’s (excuse the pun) on the wall for traditional clocking-in systems as sectors, such as manufacturing, look to modernize the experience for all types of employee.
+Bottom line: The writing (excuse the pun) on the wall for traditional clocking-in systems as sectors, such as manufacturing, look to modernise the experience for all types of employees.

-But the principles remain the same, however your organisations structured, or wherever its located: smart workers prove how their time’s spent best.
+But the principles remain the same, however, your organisation is structured, or wherever it’s located: smart workers prove how their time’s spent best.

-You can expect nearly all types of organisation to have similar time and attendance systems, covering all types of working hours and arrangements in the coming years.
+You can expect nearly all types of organisations to have similar time and attendance systems, covering all types of working hours and arrangements in the coming years.

 The future’s bright.
 And it certainly looks like it’ll be easier for both managers and employees to both 1. tick off this old-fashioned requirement and 2. reap the benefits of the added productivity that tracking employees worked hours can bring.